camunda/camunda-bpm-spring-boot-starter/.github/CONTRIBUTING.md

 Some things that make it easier for us to accept your pull requests:

 We use http://editorconfig.org in this project.
 If your IDE supports it, you do not have to add any additional configuration.
-If you are not able to use this (unfortunately this applies to all eclipse based IDEs so far), make sure you use the [eclipse formatter](https://github.com/camunda/camunda-bpm-platform/blob/master/settings/eclipse/formatter.xml).
+If you are not able to use this (unfortunately, this applies to all eclipse based IDEs so far), make sure you use the [eclipse formatter](https://github.com/camunda/camunda-bpm-platform/blob/master/settings/eclipse/formatter.xml).

 * The code adheres to our conventions
     * spaces instead of tabs